hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 ```
 exit nano with `Control O` `Control X`.

-Reboot the Pi, perhaps using `sudo reboot now`.

-At this point, the disks should already be auto-mounted and you may see links to them on the desktop.
+At this point, the USB3 disks should already be auto-mounted and you may see links to them on the desktop.
 That's OK, we'll change all that later to suit the NAS needs.

 ### Set the Router so this Pi has a Reserved fixed (permanent) DHCP IP Address Lease